saliormoon/Cookbook/recipes/FoxxGeneratorFirstSteps.md

 ## Problem

 I want to create an API with FoxxGenerator.
-As an example I want to use the statechart that was described in the [blog series](https://www.arangodb.com/2014/12/08/building-hypermedia-apis-foxxgenerator).
+As an example I want to use the statechart that was described in a [blog series](https://www.arangodb.com/2014/12/08/building-hypermedia-apis-foxxgenerator).
 How do I get started?

 ## Solution